 - Get tested for ox-LDL.
 We do this in our office and maybe your doctor does too.
 If not, come out to Arizona for the most advanced testing in the world.
 Another test of overall oxidative stress is MPO, myeloperoxidase.
 Most labs offer this test.

 - Lower your oxidized LDL naturally.

 - Eat organic Paleo foods such as green leafy vegetables, spices, berries (including organic capers- loaded with quercetin), eggs, and other cholesterol rich foods.
 Remember, cholesterol is an anti-oxidant.

-- Coffee (we suggest Purity coffee and get 30% off first order using code WOLFSON), organic green match tea, and HRW hydrogen tablets to add to your water.
-Hydrogen is specifically proven to have a protective role in this
+- Coffee (we suggest Purity coffee and get 30% off first order using code WOLFSON), organic green matcha tea, and HRW hydrogen tablets to add to your water.
+Hydrogen is specifically proven to have a protective role in this study.

 - Get sleep, get sunshine, get away from chemicals, and get away from stress.